nikasakandelidze/crypto-workshop/goofyCoin/README.md

 		Alice can prove that she owns a coin by presenting strucutre above, since it was signed to goofy and previosuly owned by him, anyone can validate this ds with goofy.
 ## problem
+	1) Central authroity of coin generation.
+If goofy would like to do something malicous or bad no one would go agains him.
-	One problem with this coin is that whole tranmsaction log/datastructure is not syncrhonized between parties  and every current coin user has only his/her copuy of log.
+	2) Another problem with this coin is that whole tranmsaction log/datastructure is not syncrhonized between parties  and every current coin user has only his/her copuy of log.
 Which means that at some point coin owner can create 2 structures sign both of them and in the payload specify for each of them different target public figure.
 Both of them will recieve this structure and both of them will assume that